espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.md

 * The configuration is for TCP and SSL transmission only, and can not be used on WiFi-UART passthrough mode.
 If it is a UDP transmission in passive mode，data will be missed when buffer full.

-* If the passive mode is enabled, when ESP AT receives socket data, it will prompt the following message in different scenarios:
+* If the passive mode is enabled, when ESP-AT receives socket data, it will prompt the following message in different scenarios:
     - for multiple connection mode (AT+CIPMUX=1), the message is: `+IPD,<link ID>,<len>`
     - for single connection mode (AT+CIPMUX=0), the message is: `+IPD,<len>`
     - `<len>` is the total length of socket data in buffer